 - 1. Which film transmits the most energy?
 What is your evidence? - 2.
-What evidence from this investigation supports the idea that sunlight contains invisible waves that behave similarly, but not identically, to visible light waves? - 3.
-Films, like the ones used in this activity, are commonly put on glass windows as energy-saving devices and to prevent sun damage.
-If the costs of Films A, B, and C from this activity are those listed below, which material would you choose to put on - a. your car windows? - b. windows in a home located in a desert? - c. windows in a home located in a snowy mountainous region?
+What evidence from this investigation supports the idea that sunlight contains invisible waves that behave similarly, but not identically, to visible light waves? - Films, like the ones used in this activity, are commonly put on glass windows as energy-saving devices and to prevent sun damage.
+If Film A costs \$20/m2, Film B costs \$100/m2, and Film C costs \$50/m2, which material would you choose to put on each of the following: - a.
+Your car windows? - b.
+Windows in a home located in a desert? - c.
+Windows in a home located in a snowy mountainous region?